 Nam Lee is an Associate Professor of Film Studies at Dodge College of Film and Media Arts, Chapman University in Southern California.
 She received her Ph.D. in Critical Studies from the School of Cinematic Arts, University of Southern California.
 Before joining the academia, she has worked as a film critic and print journalist, writing film reviews and feature articles for JoongAng Daily News in Seoul, Korea.
 Her research interests include studies of filmmakers as creative agents, textual and contextual politics of film, women’s filmmaking, and South Korean cinema.
 She has published articles and book chapters on the 1980s South Korean cinema and authored The Films of Bong Joon Ho (2020, Rutgers University Press).

 The series is free and open to the public and will take place virtually over Zoom.
-Further details and a registration link are forthcoming.

 The Carolina Asia Center supports diverse Asia-related events.
 However, CAC co-sponsorship of any talk, seminar, documentary screening, film screening, performance or celebration does not constitute endorsement of or agreement with the views presented therein.
 As an academic institution, we value diverse perspectives that promote dialogue and understanding.